German Shorthaired Pointer

 One thing (and I cannot stress this enough) that every potential new owner or GSP family must be prepared for is that this is an extremely High Energy Sporting Breed that requires lots of daily exercise that is both mental and physical.
 GSP's are an active breed that can handle working in the fields all day long, going for 10 Km hikes and doing sports such as agility and dock diving, flyball, Frisbee etc... for hours on end - They can keep up with just about every fun activity you throw at them, so you can't expect them to be happy (or even close to satisfied) with a short walk or 10 minute game of ball in the backyard in general every day of their lives.

-They need at least 30 minutes to 1+ hours of exercise every day to satisfy their energy requirements.
-This, of course, will vary from each individual Shorthair who have different energy levels, but be prepared to have a routine for them every day. |
+They need at least 30 minutes to 1+ hour of exercise or time to work every day (both mental and physical stimulation being important) to satisfy their energy requirements.
+This, of course, will vary from each individual dog who have different energy levels, but be prepared to have a routine for them every day. |

 Many owners find fun things to do with their dogs (and there are so many to choose from!), and these things will help your Shorthair get the exercise that he/she needs.
 A under-exercised Shorthair can get hyperactive and in worse case scenarios, very bored to the point of being destructive.
 A tired GSP = a happy GSP, which will bring an overall happy household.
 Now, while a happy, lively and energetic breed they do make fantastic house dogs with the proper exercise!
-If you live an active life, or feel that with your schedule had enough time to commit to this dog getting the regular activity they need, this may be the perfect breed for you, and you will have yourself a loyal, fun-loving dog that will be a huge part of your life for many years to come!
+If you live an active life, or feel that with your schedule had enough time to commit to this dog getting the regular activity they need, this may be the right breed for you, and you will have yourself a loyal, fun-loving dog that will be a huge part of your life for many years to come!

 |

 If you are planning on having your GSP around other animals of any kind at some point in time and aren't going to be raising them together from the time your GSP puppy comes home, then definitely make sure you socialize them plenty with them from the start.
-We own a large pack of GSP's who all excel in an active, multi-dog household. |
+We do NOT recommend dog parks as a form of exercise.
+As people, we don’t love every other human we meet either and we should not expect our dogs to either!
+Many dogs can be “dog-selective” towards other dogs.
+Typically, very few dogs actually get along with every other canine they meet.
+GSP’s can do well in multi-dog environments, but be understanding that not all dogs will be friends. |

 To view the German Shorthaired Pointer Breed Standards Please follow the links bellow!